slowrunner/handsonros2/README.md

   with addition of a thread to execute rclpy.spin()
   which is needed in ROS2 to make callbacks and rate.sleep() happen

-"Pythonic ROS2 Migration"
+- or preferably "Pythonic ROS2 Migration"
-- involves reorganization into a Class with main() of the one-to-one rospy-to-rclpy conversions
+  involves reorganization into a Class with main() of the one-to-one rospy-to-rclpy conversions